This content is excerpted from EyeNet’s MIPS 2023: A Primer and Reference; also see the Academy’s MIPS hub page.

 - if a special status—such as being in a small or rural practice—applies to you.

-Preliminary eligibility information published in late 2021.
-CMS uses two 12-month time segments (see “MIPS Determination Period”) to assess clinicians’ MIPS status.
-Starting in late 2021, you could use the QPP Participation Status tool to see your preliminary eligibility information, based on data from the first time segment (Oct.
-1, 2020-Sept.
-30, 2021).
+Preliminary eligibility information published in late 2022.
+CMS uses two 12-month time segments (see “MIPS Determination Period,” below) to assess clinicians’ MIPS status.
+Since Jan.1, you could use the QPP Participation Status tool to see your preliminary eligibility information, based on data from the first time segment (Oct.
+1, 2021-Sept.
+30, 2022).

-Final eligibility information published in November 2022.
+Final eligibility information published in November 2023.
 CMS will reconcile data from the second time segment (Oct.
-1, 2021-Sept.
-30, 2022) and will then update the tool with your final eligibility information.
+1, 2022-Sept.
+30, 2023) and will then update the tool with your final eligibility information.
 If you qualify for an exclusion based on data from one time segment, you will be exempt—even if you don’t qualify for the exclusion in the other time segment.

 MIPS Determination Period